erkules/advk8sworkshop/hello.md

 # K8sWorkshop

 * Not a basic workshop
-* Just to put attention on some topics
+* Still just to put attention on some topics

 # Me